TABLE OF CONTENTS

 Methemoglobinemia is a condition that occurs in infants under six (6) months of age as a result of the body’s inability to deliver the required levels of oxygen to the body (Ward et. al, 2005).
 This usually happens when infants are exposed to high levels of nitrates usually via elevated levels in drinking water (Ward et. al, 2005).
 This condition has been documented for more than Fifty (50) years worldwide ever since the first diagnosis in 1945 (Environmental Working Group -EWG).

-The first mention of methemoglobinemia has been associated with high levels of nitrates in drinking water was reported in 1945 by Hunter Comly who was a pediatric resident in Iowa City.
+The first mention of methemoglobinemia’s association with high levels of nitrates in drinking water was reported in 1945 by Hunter Comly who was a pediatric resident in Iowa City.
 The report concurred that infants who ingest water that was contaminated with high levels of nitrates were likely to develop this condition, particularly those who were experiencing gastrointestinal disturbance (Comly 1945; Fan et al. 1987).

 Research has shown that any concentration of nitrates above Fifty (50%) percent in drinking water can result in death.
 As such, the Environmental Protection Agency in the United States has set the maximum contaminant level at 10 mg/L or 10 ppm (parts per million), especially when it comes to the contaminant levels in drinking water.
 Above this level, nitrates can cause severe toxicity to humans (Toxicology Committee, 1995).